gam-19/DevOps-Notes/IaC/Terraform/Terraform.md

 ![](./_terra-images/How_TF_works.png)

 ### Providers
-In terraform we connect to a technology (AWS, Jenkins, Databases, etc) and use their API to create resources and configure them.
+With Terraform we basically connect to a technology (AWS, Jenkins, Databases, etc) and use their API to create resources and configure them.

- * Plugins Terraform uses to manage the resources.
+TF providers are code that "know" how to talk to those Technologies or platforms.

-* Providers expose resources for specific infrastructure platform (e.g. AWS).
+* Cloud providers expose resources for specific infrastructure platform (e.g. AWS).
-* Responsible for understanding API of that platform.
+* TF Providers are responsible for understanding APIs of those platforms.
-* Just code that knows how to talk to specific technology or platform.
+* Are Plugins that Terraform uses to manage resources.

 [Browse Terraform Providers](https://registry.terraform.io/browse/providers)